metin/ProAngularJS-Repo/README.md

 The first time then() is used to handle the request response from $http.get().
 The second one is used to perform additional actions, but only when the other has completed.

+## JSON
+The JavaScript Object Notation has become the de facto standard data format for web apps.
+JSON is easy to work with but you can still get into trouble because JSON libraries encode and decode JSON slightly different - a problem that can manifest if the client and server side of your application are developed using different programming languages.

+Angular makes working with JSON simple:
+    .
+When you request JSON via AJAX, the response will be parsed automatically into JavaScript objects and passed to the success function.
+    .
+Additionally, angular provides angular.toJson and angular.fromJson to explicitly encode and decode JSON data.

 # Examples